Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Graph Automorphism of F4

 In this short section we describe how semisimple elements of odd order in $F_4$ react to the graph automorphism in characteristic $2$.
-Since the graph automorphism $\tau$ does not fix the minimal module $\Vmin$, and $L(G)$ has composition factors $\Vmin$ and $\Vmin^\tau$, we can see the effect of the graph automorphism on semisimple classes by taking the eigenvalues of an element on $x$ on $L(G)$ and removing those from $\Vmin$.
+Since the graph automorphism $\tau$ does not stabilize the minimal module $M(F_4)$, and $L(F_4)$ has composition factors $M(F_4)$ and $M(F_4)^\tau$, we can see the effect of the graph automorphism on semisimple classes by taking the eigenvalues of an element $x$ on $L(F_4)$ and removing those from $M(F_4)$.

-Since the graph automorphism squares to a field automorphism, however, it is slightly more complicated to understand those classes that are left invariant under an outer graph automorphism, since we need to check whether $x^\tau=x^i$ for some $i$, rather than whether the eigenvalues of $x$ and $x^\tau$ match.
+Since the graph automorphism squares to a field automorphism, however, it is slightly more complicated to understand those classes that are left invariant under a graph automorphism, since we need to check whether the eigenvalues of $x^\tau$ and $x^i$ match for some $i$, rather than whether the eigenvalues of $x$ and $x^\tau$ match.
 This is still not difficult using a computer, however; we give two special cases, where a conjugacy class is stable under the graph automorphism (up to powers) and where the classes have integral traces.

-\begin{lem} Let $k$ be a field of characteristic $2$.
+\begin{lemma} Let $k$ be a field of characteristic $2$.
 Let $x$ be a semisimple element in $G=F_4(k)$ such that $x^\tau$ is conjugate to a power of $x$.
-If $x$ has order at most $9$, then a power of $x$ has trace on $\Vmin$ given below.
+If $x$ has order at most $9$, then a power of $x$ has trace on $M(F_4)$ given below.